Pak PM Imran Khan hopes to host SAARC Summit | Law-Order

 - Pakistan

-Pakistan Prime Minister Imran Khan on Friday expressed hope that his country would host the SAARC Summit after the removal of “artificial obstacle” in its way.
+Pakistan Prime Minister Imran Khan on Friday expressed hope that his country would host the much-delayed SAARC Summit when the ''artificial obstacle'' created in its way is removed.

-The Prime Minister “expressed hope to host the SAARC Summit in Pakistan when artificial obstacle created in its way would be removed,” said FO.
+The Prime Minister "expressed hope to host the SAARC Summit in Pakistan when artificial obstacle created in its way would be removed," the Foreign Office quoted him as saying.

 The SAARC - a regional grouping comprising Afghanistan, Bangladesh, Bhutan, India, the Maldives, Nepal, Pakistan and Sri Lanka - has not been very effective since 2016 as its biennial summits have not taken place since the last one in Kathmandu in 2014.